nicolas-szb/Valeo-defect-prediction/README.md

 - model.pkl: My model saved as pickle file,
 - data file: You can find data and a prediction I submitted for the challenge, and an example to submit to the application.

-You can run the Streamlit Application with the command `streamlit run app_predict_defect.py'
+You can run the Streamlit Application with the command `streamlit run app_predict_defect.py`.
+This application is alose deployed with Heroku : https://predict-defect-valeo-challenge.herokuapp.com/